BASENAME(3) | Library Functions Manual | BASENAME(3) |

 () is

 therefore preferred for threaded applications.
+Other vendor implementations

-of path.
+of basename

 If they fail, a null pointer is returned and the global variable errno is set to indicate the error.